ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/selavy.rst

 algorithm used in Aegean, which uses a curvature map to locate local maxima.
 See `Hancock et al. (2012), MNRAS 422, 1812`_ for details on the algorithm.
-I'm currently doing a detailed comparison of the two approaches, but this mode is available in CP-0.3.
+I'm currently doing a detailed comparison of the two approaches, but this mode has been made available.

  .. _Hancock et al. (2012), MNRAS 422, 1812: http://adsabs.harvard.edu/abs/2012MNRAS.422.1812H